bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 What we deal with mostly is `DeclarationEnvironment`.

 ## About execution context

 Execution context has two properties - `VariableEnvironment` and `LexicalEnvironment` which always point to the closest function scope and block scope respectively.
-This is carefully maintained by the algorithm for each construct
+This is carefully maintained by the algorithm of each construct.

+Whenever a function is called, it creates a new execut

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAyNDk1ODI0Myw2NTgzNDA5NDYsMTYwMT
+eyJoaXN0b3J5IjpbLTU4Nzk4MjcyMiw2NTgzNDA5NDYsMTYwMT
 A4Mzg5NCwtMTE5OTMyMDg0NywtMTU5NjEyNzYwLDE3OTM4NTE0
 MzQsLTY2MjYzMTc4MywtNjYyNjMxNzgzLDU4OTUzNjE2OSwtNj
 MzNDk0NjIzLDI3NjUyNDY4OSwtMTk2MTU1MTE3OCwxNDkyOTY0